 Japan leader says SKorea canceling intel deal damages trust

-Japanese Prime Minister Shinzo Abe says South Korea's decision to scrap a deal to share military intelligence is damaging mutual trust.
+Japanese Prime Minister Shinzo Abe on Friday said South Korea's decision to cancel a deal to share military intelligence is damaging mutual trust, and he vowed to work closely with the U.S. for regional peace.

-Abe was speaking to reporters on Friday, a day after Seoul announced the decision.
+Abe also accused Seoul of not keeping past promises.
+The military agreement started in 2016.

-He says, "We will continue to closely coordinate with the U.S. to ensure regional peace and prosperity, as well as Japan's security."
+"We will continue to closely coordinate with the U.S. to ensure regional peace and prosperity, as well as Japan's security," he said, ahead of his departure for the Group of Seven summit of industrialized nations in France.

-He says he will continue to urge South Korea "to keep promises" made in the past.

 South Korea accuses Japan of weaponizing trade to punish it over a separate dispute linked to Japan's brutal colonial rule of the Korean Peninsula from 1910 to 1945.